Majidali90121/HTML-CSS-Final-Project/README.md

 ## 🚀 How to Run:

-Open `Portofolio.html` in your browser to explore the Portfolio website.
+Open `Portofolio.html` in your browser to explore the Portfolio website.<br>
+These are only for `PC`
 ---

 # 📬 Contact: